renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/pythonscript.md

 ![](images/PythonScript-gauss.png)

-The final example uses Orange3-Text add-on. **Python Script** is very useful for custom preprocessing in text mining, extracting new features from strings, or utilizing advanced *nltk* or *gensim* functions.
+The final example uses Arithmos-Text add-on. **Python Script** is very useful for custom preprocessing in text mining, extracting new features from strings, or utilizing advanced *nltk* or *gensim* functions.
 Below, we simply tokenized our input data from *deerwester.tab* by splitting them by whitespace.

     print('Running Preprocessing ...')
     tokens = [doc.split(' ') for doc in in_data.documents]